-In an investment landscapes characterized by low interest rates, potential for tax changes, and a U.S. energy renaissance, master limited partnerships (MLPs)—which invest largely in oil and gas assets—are experiencing a revival.
+In an investment landscapes characterized by low interest rates and a U.S. energy renaissance, master limited partnerships (MLPs)—which invest largely in oil and gas assets—are experiencing a revival.
 MLPs were in vogue in the 1970s when taxes, interest rates, and energy prices were higher.
-Now, these investment vehicles are attracting investors once again.
+Now, these investment vehicles appear to have been attracting investors once again.

 But do MLPs fit into your investment plan?
 You need to weigh the potential advantages, including their high yield and tax advantaged status, as well as the drawbacks, such as tax reporting complexity, illiquidity, and other risks.

 MLP basics, primary drivers

 Master limited partnerships are publicly listed securities that trade much like a stock, but they are taxed as partnerships, not as corporations.
 The two main catalysts behind the increasing demand for MLPs in recent years have been the comparatively high yield that many offer and the potential tax advantages.